kubek80/node-console-app-es6-map/README.md

 # Simple node terminal application with es6 map

-## Application made with node 6
-please clone or download then run in root folder:
+Please clone or download then run in root folder:

 bash```
   npm i